Code-Institute-Submissions/Follow-The-White-Rabbit/Testing.md

     Fixed.
     BUG: Added opacity to level images in player board to show which level is active.
 Does not change opacity correctly.
 Show correct active level only after second click on level image/button in player board.
     Fixed.

+## Further testing:
+1. Asked fellow students, friends and family to look at the site on their devices and report any issues they found.
+2. PicFlip! viewed on all devices and orientations available in Chrome DevTools, as well at a local tech store.